Adamya-Gupta/HastAI-PalmReader/README.md

 >
 >### Issue 2: batch request: git@github.com: Permission denied (publickey).: exit status 255
 >**Solution:**
->If you are using Windows, this is a bug in Git for Windows ([#1613](https://github.com/git-for-windows/git/issues/1613)).
-Push the code using Git Bash, and your issue will be resolved.
+>If you are using Windows, this is a bug in Git for Windows ([#1613](https://github.com/git-for-windows/git/issues/1613)).<br>
+>Push the code using Git Bash, and your issue will be resolved.
 >
 >REFERENCE - [#4848](https://github.com/git-lfs/git-lfs/discussions/4848)